-- 1) A rejection of a tank of milk by a positive milk inhibitor test because too much of the milk in a bulk tank is comprised of milk from cows being treated with Re-Tain®, when tested randomly for inhibitors by a milk hauler. - 2) A failed or stalled cheese tank occurs when our recommended on-farm limit of 3% to 5% of milk from cows being treated with Re-Tain® is exceeded or not effectively diluted through the milk transportation and collection system, if a cheese starter culture is used that is susceptible to Nisin. - 3) Producers' current practice generally is to treat only clinical mastitis, which has the visual indicator of abnormal milk.
+- 1) A rejection of a tank of milk by a positive milk inhibitor test because too much of the milk in a bulk tank is comprised of milk from cows being treated with Re-Tain®, when tested randomly for inhibitors by a milk hauler. - 2) A failed or stalled cheese tank occurs when a Nisin susceptible cheese starter culture is impacted by residues in milk that exceed our on-farm treatment recommendations, which aims to limit concentrations of bulk tanks or tankers to 1% of milk from cows treated with Re-Tain® or is not effectively diluted through the milk collection and transportation system. - 3) Producers' current practice generally is to treat only clinical mastitis, which has the visual indicator of abnormal milk.
 In order to gain market penetration for Re-Tain[®], we will need to change that practice and increase awareness of the importance of treating subclinical disease.
 This will require the producers' ability and willingness to diagnose without visual indicators.
 Users of Re-Tain[®] could have unsatisfactory treatment outcomes if they lack the equipment needed to measure and monitor somatic cell counts (SCC) of the herd or individual cows (for which data is needed).
 This risk limits our access to treatment cows because about 40% of farms do not presently access this kind of testing at the cow level, and thus are not good candidates for the use of Re-Tain[®]. - 4) Lower than anticipated treatment cure rates could be experienced because the product is administered to cows that we would not identify as the best treatment candidates based on SCC data. - 5) Lower than anticipated treatment cure rates could be experienced because the product is administered to cows that are infected with pathogens outside of our label claims. - 6) Off-label use of our product in cows infected with clinical mastitis before we have run the required studies and achieved a label claim extension for this disease state, resulting in negative treatment outcomes. - 7) Producers either do not choose to use it or might use it improperly, rather than follow our label instructions to administer one dose after each of three consecutive milkings, or they may limit use within the herd in an abundance of caution to avoid the negative outcomes described above.

-Reliance on sales of the First Defense product line: We are reliant on the market acceptance of the First Defense product line to generate product sales and fund our operations.
-Our business would not have been profitable during the years ended December 31, 2012, 2013, 2015 and 2016, during the nine-month periods ended September 30, 2017 or during the three-month periods ended March 31, 2019, December 31, 2020, June 30, 2021, September 30, 2021, December 31, 2021 and March 31, 2022 without the gross margin that we earned on sales of the First Defense product line.
+Reliance on sales of the First Defense® product line: We are reliant on the market acceptance of the First Defense® product line to generate product sales and fund our operations.
+Our business would not have been profitable during the years ended December 31, 2012, 2013, 2015 and 2016, during the nine-month periods ended September 30, 2017 or during the three-month periods ended March 31, 2019, December 31, 2020, June 30, 2021, September 30, 2021, December 31, 2021 and March 31, 2022 without the gross margin that we earned on sales of the First Defense® product line.